 If you go to see Oliwa park and Cathedral or Oliwa Zoo, don’t miss the Pacholek Hill – if you want to see the green part of Gdansk, that is the place you should go.
 To get there, you should go east from Oliwa Park towards ZOO, and then take a steep path, that starts opposite to big Mill’s Pond.
 It’s about 5-10 minutes from here, but the walk can be tiring.

 If you come here during the day, you’ll see Trojmiejski Landscape Park on one side, and Oliwa and residential zones on the other.
-The latter looks beautiful at night too, but you should remember to take a flashlight to get to the tower.
+The latter looks beautiful at night too, but you should remember to take a torch to get to the tower.

 Kozacza Hill